Using Google Ads auto-tagging exclusively provides several benefits over manual tagging. It:

 In addition, any reporting features and ad-units that become available in future will only be available if you use auto-tagging.

-How to tell if you're using using manual tagging
+How to tell if you're using manual tagging

-If the Destination URL contains one or more of the following query parameters, you are using manual tagging:
+If any of the URLs in the Final URL column contains one or more of the following query parameters, you are using manual tagging:

-For example, if your Destination URL is www.example.com, then the manually tagged version would look something like:
+For example, if your final URL is www.example.com, then the manually tagged version would look something like: